AntonioRedondo/AnotherMonitor/README.md

 ## IMPORTANT NOTICE for Android 7.0 and Android 8.0 devices

 Due to undocumented changes made by Google on Android 7.0 CPU usage information for processes others than the own AnotherMonitor will not work unless you have root access.
 Rest of the app will work as usual.
-For devices with Android 8.0 the AnotherMonitor will not even show the CPU usage of the own app process, just memory values.
+For devices with Android 8.0 AnotherMonitor will not even show the CPU usage of the own app process, just memory values.
 Read the below [Retriving processes info since Android 7.0](#retrieving-processes-info-since-android-nougat-70-api-24-august-2016) for more info.

 ## Details